I'm Kāshā (Caw-shaw). People also know me as Julie Morris, but I prefer to be called by my traditional name.

-I am a member of the Tahltan Nation.
-I belong to the Tsek’iye (Crow) Clan and the Tehkahche (Frog) is our Crest.
-We are from the Tl’abanot’īne territory.
-I make my home in La̱x Kxeen (known today as Prince Rupert).
+I'm a member of the Tahltan Nation.
+I belong to the Tsek’iye (Crow) Clan.
+We're from the Tl’abanot’īne territory.
+I make my home in La̱x Kxeen (Prince Rupert).

-I have been at CMTN since 1999 teaching fundamental to provincial level courses in Education and Career Planning, Mathematics, Computer Studies, English, and First Nations Studies.
+I've been with the College since 1999 and have taught fundamental to provincial level courses in Education and Career Planning, Mathematics, Computer Studies, English, and First Nations Studies.
+Since 2019, I've been working as a Learning Transformation Specialist, supporting faculty-wide indigenization and decolonization efforts in curriculum and pedagogy.

-The sharing of kinship, teaching, and passing down stories have always been part of my world, and today it remains a powerful and natural way for me to connect with people.
+The sharing of kinship, teaching, and passing down stories have always been part of my world, and today these are powerful and natural ways for me to connect with people.

 Contact me at: